 - White adipose (fat) tissue is what we normally think of as fat.

-- Brown adipose tissue, on the other hand, is a highly, thermally-active tissue that is generating a lot of body heat.
+- Brown adipose tissue, on the other hand, is a highly thermally-active tissue that generates a lot of body heat.

 - Beige (or brite) adipose tissue is something in between – perhaps a transition between white and brown.